 - Society of Municipal Arborists — Professional association for municipal arborists and urban foresters.

-- United States Forest Service: i-Tree – Free software suite that provides urban and rural forestry analysis and benefit assessment tools.
+- United States Forest Service: i-Tree — Provides free urban and rural forestry analysis and benefit assessment tools.

 - University of Washington: Safe Streets — Offers research on the benefits of roadside vegetation.

 - Washington Department of Natural Resources: Urban and Community Forestry — Provides technical and educational assistance to local governments.

 - Washington Invasive Species Council: Urban Forestry Pest Readiness Playbook — Offers tools to prepare communities for potential pest outbreaks through self-assessments and recommended actions.